javilobo8/pubg-api-redis/README.md

 # pubg-api-redis

-Playerunknown's Battlegrounds API Wrapper with Redis caching
+Playerunknown's Battlegrounds API Wrapper with Redis caching.

+* The API is maintained and provided by [https://pubgtracker.com](https://pubgtracker.com) and all credits go to them.
+Thank you :D

 ## Installation